mirochaj/ebl_utils/README.md

 Finally, some studies quote masking depths in Vega magnitudes.
 Again, for consistency, all Vega mags are converted to AB magnitudes in the `masking_depth` attribute of relevant datasets.
 At the moment, if you want to track this conversion, you'll have to navigate to the source code for now.
 We've taken conversion factors from [Timlin et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJS..225....1T/abstract), but note that slightly different values are listed by
 [Gemini](https://www.gemini.edu/observing/resources/magnitudes-and-fluxes) and [IPAC](https://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec4_4h.html).

+## External datasets

+Much of the contents in this repository *are* data.
+However, in a few cases there are some files that have way more stuff than we'd like to transcribe here and/or track with git.

+Our convention at the moment is to stick these files in `$HOME/.ebl_utils`.
+So, e.g, if you want to use the Driver et al. 2016 compilation of galaxy number counts, you need to download [this file](https://content.cld.iop.org/journals/0004-637X/827/2/108/revision1/apjaa28a0_table3.tar.gz), and unpack it in `$HOME/.ebl_utils`.